unlight/asmt-javascript-questions/README.md

 - What the differences between MV* patterns?
 Could you give examples of MV* patterns in frameworks?
 - Could you tell more about patterns you had to use?
 - Explain pros and cons of development using the components approach?
+- In your opinion, what is better composition or inheritance?
+Why?
+- Please compare GraphQL and REST (pros and cons)?

 ### Frameworks
 - What is the main difference from your point of view between JS framework XXX and YYY.